New Albany, Ohio

-New Albany is a city in the U.S. state of Ohio, located 15 mi northeast of the state capital of Columbus.
+New Albany is a city in the U.S. state of Ohio.
+It is located 15 mi northeast of the state capital of Columbus.
 Most of the city is located in Franklin County and a small portion extends into adjacent Licking County.
 New Albany had a population of 10,825 at the 2020 census.
-Founded in 1837, it is now a growing suburb in the Columbus metropolitan area.
+Founded in 1837, it is a growing suburb in the Columbus metropolitan area.

 History

-The land that was to become the city was founded in the center of Plain Township in 1837 by Nobel Landon and William Yantis.
-Land was split into lots measuring 50 ft by 100 ft and sold to new settlers.
-One theory about the name "New Albany" is that some of the original settlers migrated from the Albany, New York, area.
-Albany, Ohio was laid out in about 1832, which was prior to the founding of New Albany.
-During its history, the community has also been known by the name of "Hope".
+The land of New Albany was founded in the center of Plain Township in 1837 by Nobel Landon and William Yantis.
+The land was split into lots measuring 50 ft by 100 ft and sold to new settlers.
+One theory about the name is that some of the original settlers migrated from the Albany, New York, area.
+Albany, Ohio was laid out in 1832, prior to the founding of New Albany.
+During its history, the community has also been known by the name of Hope.

-In 1856, New Albany was incorporated with a population of 50, and the first mayor (S. Ogden) was elected.
-The Wilkins Lumber Mill, later renamed the New Albany Mill, opened in 1881.
-In 1922, Mrs. Edward Babbitt was elected the first female mayor of New Albany.
+In 1856, New Albany was incorporated with a population of 50, and S. Ogden was elected as the first mayor.
+Initially known as The Wilkins Lumber Mill, the New Albany Mill opened in 1881.
+The first female mayor of New Albany, Mrs. Edward Babbitt was elected in 1922.

-In 1970, New Albany was much smaller than it is today, only consisting of a small part of Plain Township that did not touch Columbus.
-The first annual New Albany Founders' Day Celebration was held in 1976.
+In 1970, New Albany was much smaller, consisting of a small part of Plain Township that did not touch Columbus.
+The first annual New Albany Founders Day Celebration was held in 1976.
 As late as 1980, the census only listed 414 residents in the village.

-Rapid growth in New Albany began in the 1990s, partly due to the expansion of the Les Wexner clothing empire and Wexner's construction of his mansion (the second largest in central Ohio behind the Longaberger mansion off Kitzmiller Road in the village).
+Rapid growth in New Albany began in the 1990s, partly due to the expansion of the Les Wexner clothing empire and Wexner's construction of his mansion (the second-largest in central Ohio behind the Longaberger mansion in the village).
 State Route 161 and access to 161 from I-270 was reconfigured around this time, allowing freeway access into and out of town.

-In 2008, the New Albany Mill closed 119 years after its downtown opening.
+In 2008, the New Albany Mill closed, 119 years after its downtown opening.
 The original sawmill had been converted to a hardware store and was a staple in the lives of many of the residents of New Albany.

-The 2009 Fathima Rifqa Bary controversy occurred in New Albany and made national headlines.
-New Albany teen Bary (raised Muslim but a convert to Christianity) ran away from home to Florida, claiming that as a convert she feared that she would be killed by her family, a claim her parents called untrue.
+The 2009 Rifqa Bary controversy occurred in New Albany after teenager Fathima Rifqa Bary ran away to Florida under a claimed threat of an honor killing by her family due to her conversion to Christianity from Islam.